Dr. Kevin Ko: What You Need to Know About Rotator Cuff Tears

 Pain and weakness in the upper or outer shoulder that is worsened with overhead activities.
 A clicking or cracking sound when you rotate and move it.
 Pain at night which can disrupt sleep

 Treatment for rotator cuff tears depends on the specific patient, the size of the tear, the location of the tear, and the chronicity of the tear.
 Often times an MRI scan is needed to be able to evaluate these characteristics.
 Usually, conservative treatment measures can be attempted and are often successful at relieving pain and restoring function.

 Occasionally, surgery may be indicated for patients.
 For most tears, surgery can be performed arthroscopically (minimally invasive) and in an outpatient setting.

-The most difficult part of undergoing surgery is the rehabilitation afterwards.
+The most difficult part of undergoing surgery is rehabilitation afterward.
 It takes great dedication from the patient to work through the rehab following rotator cuff surgery which can take 6 months or more.
 However, those who fully commit themselves to the recovery will be rewarded with an improved shoulder that will serve them for years into the future.

 If you are having pain or weakness in your shoulder potentially related to a rotator cuff tear, it may be time to have it evaluated.
-Chances are that we will be able help you to get back to your life without having to go under the knife like Cam Newton.
+Chances are that we will be able to help you to get back to your life without having to go under the knife like Cam Newton.

 – Kevin Ko, M.D.